|View Weekly Course Schedule||Other interesting links:|

 This is a custom textbook, made from the Ninth Edition Comprehensive version.
-This book only contains the material used in our class, and should be much cheaper.
+This book only contains the material used in our class, and should be much cheaper than the full 9th comprehensive edition.
 However, it is probably only available from the HCC bookstore.

 Kathy Suerra and Bert Bates,

 Head First Java,